joannachen20/HoroscopeBot/README.md

 # HoroscopeBot

-HoroscopeBot is a Twitter bot.
+HoroscopeBot is a Twitter bot created using Node.js.

 Functionality:
+- Pulls from Third-Party Astrology API
-- Tweets daily Horoscope moods and readings for every sign
+- Posts daily tweets of Horoscope moods and readings for every sign